 If the magnet sticks to the pan, it’s stainless.
 If it doesn’t, it’s likely aluminum bakeware.
 But, this method isn’t always spot on, so use it as guidance, not gospel.

 Lead & Cadmium-Containing Colors

 Un-safe Bakeware: The Bottom Line

-So, below you’ll discover not only the best bakeware materials (which produce incredible flavor)…
+So, below you’ll discover not only the best bakeware materials, but the safest picks of each.

 The Six Safest Bakeware Materials (& Our Top Brand Picks for Each)